More than 200 airlifted to safety from California wildfire

 California has seen 900 wildfires since August 15, many of them started by an intense series of thousands of lightning strikes.
 The blazes have burned more than 1.5 million acres (2,343 square miles).
 There have been eight fire deaths and nearly 3,300 structures destroyed.

+"These outages were avoided Friday and Saturday due in large part to individual conservation efforts, but even more conservation efforts are needed today," Gov. Gavin Newsom's office said in a statement Sunday.

+The Creek Fire forced the closure of a 915-megawatt hydropower station in Madera County, further constraining grid resources, the statement said.

-Pacific Gas and Electric Company, the state's largest utility, warned customers Saturday that it might cut power starting tomorrow because of expected high winds and heat that could create even greater fire danger.
+Pacific Gas & Electric, the state's largest utility, warned customers that it might cut power starting Tuesday because of expected high winds and heat that could create even greater fire danger.
 Some of the state's largest and deadliest fires in recent years have been sparked by downed power lines and other utility equipment.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login